ansys/pyensight/doc/source/calc_functions.rst

 .. admonition::  Algorithm: Gradient

     If the variable is at the element, then it is moved to the nodes.
-Then each element is mapped to a normalized element and the Jacobian is calculated for the transformation from the element to the normalized element;
+Each element is then mapped to a normalized element and the Jacobian is calculated for the transformation from the element to the normalized element.
-    and then, its inverse Jacobian is calculated for this transformation and used to compute the Jacobian for the scalar variable.
+    Next, the inverse Jacobian is calculated for this transformation and used to compute the Jacobian for the scalar variable.
 Therefore, the chain rule is used with the inverse Jacobian of the transformation and the Jacobian of the scalar variable to calculate the gradient for each node of each element.
 The